robehickman/decentralised_microblogging_system/readme.txt

-This code is a proof of concept implementing a microblogging system like Twitter/Identi.ca, but that is completely decentralised.
-It is designed to be immune to the ``fail whale'' problem, failure of any one node will not take down the whole network, much like email and the internet as a whole.
+This code is a proof of concept implementing a microblogging system like Twitter, but that is completely decentralised.
+It is designed to be immune to the ``fail whale'' problem as the failure of any one node will not take down the whole network.
+Much like email and the internet as a whole.
 There is no central server, instead independent nodes intercommunicate using a simple XML based protocol.
-From a conceptual point of view it is similar to RSS with the addition of pingbacks.

 In order to implement this one major compromise had to be made.
 There is no way to implement a ``follow button''.
 Instead following is